Back to Govee Guides

 Check router security and client limits

-Use WPA2-compatible settings, disable AP isolation, and ensure DHCP pool has available leases.
+Use WPA2-compatible settings, disable AP isolation, and make sure DHCP pool has available leases.
 IoT onboarding can fail when router security or client caps are too restrictive.

 5